-One of the changes was due to the camshaft SEAL, the early one being 12 x 25 x 8 mm.
+One of the changes was due to the camshaft seal, the early one being 12 x 25 x 8 mm.
 The seals are usually described as the Small Seal, and the Large Seal.
 See the timing chain article: https://bmwmotorcycletech.info/timingchain.htm

-Obviously, the larger seal requires a larger cam diameter at that point.
-Another point is the oil pump was also modified to fit the rear end of the camshaft.
+Obviously, a larger seal matches a larger cam diameter at that point.
+The rotor of the oil pump was also modified to fit the rear end of the camshaft.

 Centering the cover, at the camshaft seal:

-By the time you get into all the above, you probably will find all sorts of problems with cam availability, your dealership may be able to supply just the last cam, creating problems for you.
-At the end of this section is a reference to Motoren-Israel.
+By the time you get into all the above, you probably will find all sorts of problems with cam availability, your dealership may be able to supply just the last version cam, etc.....creating problems for you.
+At the end of this section is another reference to Motoren-Israel.
 You might want to contact them.

-Repeated, plus MORE: BMW presently sells a 336° cam to fit early models; but it is for the large seal, see above.
+BMW presently sells a 336° cam to fit early models; but it is for the large seal.
 If you have an early bike, with the engine cover that has a small seal, you need to get a later large seal cover...and you can get them with or without the tach cable hole area.
-If you order that 336 cam, it comes with a oil pump rotor.
+If you order that 336° cam, it comes with a oil pump rotor.
 The cam end that drives the pump has two flats, while the original rotor was keyed.

 Do NOT use the BMW Airhead one-piece pushrods with non-stock camshafts!!

-To further confuse the issue, there were TWO versions of the -053 and -412 camshafts.
-The difference is the KEYWAY for the gear.
+To further confuse things, there were TWO versions of the -053 and -412 camshafts.
+The difference is the KEYWAY IN THE CAMSHAFT for the gear.
 The later version is advanced 3°, so the valve timing versus the crankshaft is changed 6°.
 The -393 flat nose cam is available ONLY in the advanced version.
 The cams are not easily identified by appearance, and must be measured.
 If an old cam is installed in a 1979+ engine, the slot is retarded 3 degrees.

-In 2006 John Falconer came across a German language document on the "336" camshaft.
+In 2006 John Falconer came across a German language document on the "336°" camshaft.
 John did some preliminary translation, & a bit later, David Paulus finished the document, making it a pdf.
-While the document seems to reference just the -053 & -393 part numbers, you can see equivalents/changes, by going to any BMW dealership's on-line fiche.
+While the document seems to reference just the 053 & 393 part numbers, you can see equivalents/changes, by going to any BMW dealership's on-line fiche.
 I believe there is an error in that pdf, as far as you using the information now.
-The second cam listed should be 11-31-1-263-412, which is the cam for the /6 & some later, using the large cam seal.
-The 1 mm R69S washer is fibre, part 11-34-0-026-186, & fits.
+The second cam listed should be 11 31 1 263 412, which is the cam for the /6 & some later, using the large cam seal.
+The 1 mm R69S washer is fibre, part 11 34 0 026 186, & fits.
 You are unlikely (OK TO TRY!) to find the correct size washer, other than that one.
 This washer is fiber, & has the additional benefit of reducing spring temperature.

-You will still probably find old & new part numbers confusing.
+You will still probably find old & new part numbers somewhat confusing.
 Keep in mind the type of nose on the camshaft & the type of oil pump drive, & if the proposed camshaft is a 0°, or a 3°.
 Keep in mind the difference in cover openings for the cam seal.
-Once those things are decided, then it is 'just' a matter of obtaining the correct parts if and as needed, and then fitting things properly, & paying attention to the various things about spacers, rocker arms, pushrods, valve pockets, etc., that I have mentioned.
+Once those things are decided, then it is 'just' a matter of obtaining the correct parts if and as needed, and then fitting things properly, paying attention to the various things about spacers, rocker arms, pushrods, valve pockets, etc., that I have mentioned.

 UNconfirmed data for the sport cams, where P=(inches):